 If you can get your diamond ring appraised at time of purchase, it’s one less item you have to check off your list!

-We offer complimentary appraisals at time of purchase, but if you need to update it in a few years or decline the appraisal when you purchase the ring, a new appraisal will start at $85.
+We offer complimentary appraisals at time of purchase, but if you need to update it in a few years or decline the appraisal when you purchase the ring, a new appraisal will start at $100 per piece and vary depending on the intricacy of the piece.

 Whether you’re ready to pop the question, or just want to see what rings are available, schedule a consultation with Vanscoy, Maurer & Bash.
 We’d love to help you find the right ring for you!